Silk Road Connect students from JHS 185 take bows after their culminating event performance in June 2013

 To learn more about upcoming Silk Road Connect education events, including professional development sessions, join our Silk Road Connect mailing list by emailing firstname.lastname@example.org.

 Silk Road Connect in New York City

 During the 2012-2013 school year, the Silk Road Project worked for a fourth year with Edward Bleeker JHS 185 in Queens.
 Educators took part in professional development sessions, and teaching artists visited classrooms to share their perspectives as professional artists and as individuals.
 The year culminated at the Queens Theatre in Flushing Meadows, NY with a student-driven performance, "Tales of Wonder."

 See a sample art lesson shared by one of the teachers participating in Silk Road Connect at JHS 185.

 Silk Road Connect Outreach

 We are conducting Silk Road Connect Outreach to extend the impact of this innovative arts education program.
-During the 2012-2013 school year, teaching artist visits will take place at Orchard Gardens K-8 Pilot School in the Roxbury neighborhood in Boston, Massachusetts.
+During the 2012-2013 school year, teaching artist visits took place at Orchard Gardens K-8 Pilot School in the Roxbury neighborhood in Boston, Massachusetts.